TS000/lighthouse-developer-portal/docs/ADR/google-analytics.md

 ## Decision

-Google Analytics will be removed from Embark to be replaced by Datadog.
+Google Analytics will be removed from the Lighthouse developer portal to be replaced by Datadog.

 Datadog will now be the primary source of truth for analytics and logging information.